arthursaunier/Synth/README.md

 ### Finished projects:

-- :warning: StupidBox
+- :heavy_check_mark: StupidBox
     - (messy directory but everything is there)
     - Distortion module based on StupidBox stompbox design.
     - Vactrol CV to control distortion

-- :warning: Double MS20-VCF
+- :heavy_check_mark: Double MS20-VCF
     - MS-20 clone built around the LM17000 chip
     - 2 filters in one, each with Low pass or High pass with a possibility to bridge them and get a band pass filter
     - Based on barton's version (https://www.bartonmusicalcircuits.com/synthstuff.html#analog))